 Fund Financial Statements: The fund financial statements provide information about the Village's funds.
 A separate statement for the governmental fund is presented.
+The Village has no fiduciary funds.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 All remaining governmental and enterprise funds are aggregated and reported as non-major funds.
 The Village has only one fund, the General fund, which is a major fund.